doleron/esp8266-1-channel-relay-board-with-mqtt/README.md

 ```
 ## Troubleshooting

-Something in my bowels says that this troubleshooting section should be long.
+Something in my head says that this troubleshooting section should be long.
 But I'll try to be short.

 ### Power Supply

-After programming the ESP you should to deploy it into the board and power up the board by a 5V reliable power source.
-In my tests I used a 2 Amp.
-The Esp itself drain energy and the Relay need enery as well to perform its mechanical operation.
-I don't tried to power the board just with the energy from the USB and I guess it is a bad idea even for test purposes.
+After programming ESP you should to connect it into the board and power up the board by a 5V reliable power source unit.
+In my tests I've used a 2 Amp PSU.
+Esp itself drain energy and the relay needs enery as well to perform its mechanical operation.
+I don't tried to power the board only using with the energy from USB port and I guess it is a bad idea even for test purposes.
-So, if the relay do not open/close one good shoot could be to check the power source.
+So, if relay do not open/close one good shoot could be to check the power source.

 ### Cables

 Every connection must be revised BEFORE you turn on your Power Supply.
 In some cases, like the TX-RX connection, inverted cables are just a temporary inconvenient: after you realized that the cables are switched just fix the connection and go on.
-But if you do a mistake with VCC and ground cables you mostly will damage your device seriously.
-So, take a breath and review your connection soonner.
+But if you do a mistake with VCC and ground cables you will damage your device seriously.
+So, take a breath and review your connection.

 ![power supply](https://raw.githubusercontent.com/doleron/esp8266-1-channel-relay-board-with-mqtt/master/images/powersupply.JPG)

 The power supply I have used.

-Remember to review your connections BEFORE turn up the power.
-You have been warned.
+DISCLAIMER: Remember to review your connections BEFORE turn up power.

 ### The right serial baudrate

 Is 9600.
 If you don't meet it the board will not work.
 And there no way to change this setting.

-### My code doesn't work when I plug the Esp into the board - part 1
+in

-If everuthing is right (WIFI and MQTT credentials for example) than the way to go is to check the ESP in operation inside the board.
+If everything is right (WIFI and MQTT credentials for example) than the way to go is to check ESP in operation inside the board.
 A nice thing in this board is 4 pins for VCC, GND, RX and TX.
-If you what to see the serial output from the ESP (and maybe error messages) you can connect your FTDI with the board: GND-GND, TX-RX, RX-TX.
-DISCLAIMER: DO NOT CONNECT THE VCC-VCC or your USB port can be damaged.
+If you want see serial output from ESP (and maybe error messages) you can connect your FTDI there: GND-GND, TX-RX, RX-TX.
+DISCLAIMER: DO NOT CONNECT VCC-VCC or your USB port can be damaged.

 ![external rxtx](https://raw.githubusercontent.com/doleron/esp8266-1-channel-relay-board-with-mqtt/master/images/extenal_rxtx.JPG)

-### My code doesn't work when I plug the Esp into the board - part 2
+### My code doesn't work when I plug Esp in the board - part 2

-Yes it is crazy but this board has a severe design issue: the ESP's Antenna is strongly atennuated by the board become unsable.
-Yes, when you plug the ESP in the board the ESP antenna doesn't work and the ESP cannot connect to the WIFI. it is crazy I know but I just brought the board, I didn't designed it.
+Yes it is crazy but this board has a severe design issue: the ESP Antenna is strongly atennuated by the board making it unsable.
+Yes, when you plug the ESP in the board the ESP antenna doesn't work and ESP cannot connect to WIFI.
+It is crazy I know but I just bought the board, I didn't designed it.
 My workaround was to improvise a secondary antenna.
-Just connect a free jump in the RX connector and the ESP will be able to connect to your WIFI again.
+Just connect a free jump in RX connector and ESP will be able to connect to your WIFI again.

 ![improvised antenna](https://raw.githubusercontent.com/doleron/esp8266-1-channel-relay-board-with-mqtt/master/images/improvised_antenna.JPG)